 But how can I apply 12 Steps if I don't know why they are needed?
 Or why they are in the order they're in?
-The first 6 Steps are all about character with alcoholism.
-Steps 7 to 12 are all about recovery, about performing as a new man; living in a new world; and about having a way to be that man.

 Long ago I came here and it took a long time for me to hear the message.
 It took a long time for me to get away from self.
 It took so long.
 Throwing days away.
 Throwing people away.
 Throwing my very life away.
 It wasn't necessary.
 The program of recovery says so.
 It starts out in Chapter 5, Page 58.
 "Rarely have we seen a person fail who has thoroughly followed our path."
 It says, "Those who do not recover are people who cannot or will not completely give themselves to this simple program."
 I was one of those who would not do it.
 It wasn't that I could not, I just wouldn't do it.
 I did my thing.
 I stayed sober.
 Page 37 in the 12 by 12 talks about that.

 It talks about how I'm going to be willing to just stay sober, just not drink.
 I can take care of the rest of my life as long as I can stay sober.
 That's not the kind of willingness it took to change the inside of me, where the problem lies.

 There is a great environment here.
 There is much to be said here.
 It doesn't get any better than this, it can't.
 This is Primetime, but only if you want it.
 I want it.
 There is something to talking about the method, application and performance given in Steps; about being able to see ourselves through someone else talking about how they did it, and how they didn't do it.

 Now there's something that I can do.
 I can actually do this.
 The reason I can do this is because God says it needs to be done.

 This means that my life has now become important to me.
 My living ceases to be important to me.
 God takes care of that too.

-What I must do now is to live today in a relationship with a power greater than me, the Lord of my life, that will treat my alcoholism.
+What I must do now is to live today in a relationship with a Power greater than me, the Lord of my life, that will treat my alcoholism.
 Then I can be who I should be.
 This Lord will give me the power to be the man He wants me to be.
 I can do these things.

 The disease of alcoholism was something that I didn't recognize as I went to meetings and stayed active in A.A.

 In the beginning when I started to apply Steps, and to learn Steps as an application for a performance in the day and life that I was in, I would suddenly find myself on "safe ground."
 Meaning: That the program of recovery was not in my life in the day that I was in.
-It was there only when I needed it to be there.
-I was not aware of the disease of alcoholism or what it was doing in my life and to me.
+It was there only when I allowed it to be there.
+I was not aware of the disease of alcoholism or what it was doing in my life.